Whether you’re living in a camper full-time or use it for gallivanting around on relatively short road trips, things go wrong.

 It also helps you keep organized and store all your tools in one place, so you always know where things are when you need them.

-The complete tool kit would help you safeguard all the tools in your RV and make them easy to locate.
+The complete tool kit would help you safeguard all the tools in your campervan or RV and make them easy to locate.
 A word of warning though: they’re not always as complete as you might think.

 It’s worthwhile checking everything you need, then buying a kit that includes it all or budget to buy the pieces not included.